Fresh Blueberry Shortcakes

-- 1. In a heavy saucepan, combine sugar, lemon juice and 2 cups blueberries.
+- 1. Preheat oven to 450°.
+In a heavy saucepan, combine sugar, lemon juice and 2 cups blueberries.
 Bring to a boil; cook and stir until thickened, about 10 minutes.
 Remove from the heat and cool for 15 minutes.
 Stir in remaining blueberries; let cool to room temperature.

 - 2. Meanwhile, in a mixing bowl combine the flour, 2 tablespoons sugar, baking powder and salt.
 Cut in butter until mixture is crumbly.
 Stir in cream just until moistened.

 - 3. Turn dough onto a lightly floured surface.
 Roll out to a 1/2-in. thickness.
 Cut with a floured 2-1/2-in. biscuit cutter.
 Place 1 in. apart on a greased baking sheet.
-Bake at 450° for 10-12 minutes or until golden brown.
+Bake until golden brown, 10-12 minutes.
 While hot, cut biscuits in half horizontally and spread insides with butter.
 Set aside to cool.

 - 4. Just before serving, place heavy cream in a chilled small mixing bowl and with chilled beaters, beat cream until it begins to thicken.
 Add remaining 1-2 tablespoons sugar; beat until soft peaks form.
 Spoon cream over the bottom of each biscuit.
 Top with berry mixture and biscuit top.
-Sprinkle with confectioners' sugar if desired.
+If desired, sprinkle with confectioners' sugar.
 Serve immediately.
-Yield: 8 servings.

 1 shortcake: 506 calories, 23g fat (14g saturated fat), 69mg cholesterol, 321mg sodium, 71g carbohydrate (41g sugars, 4g fiber), 7g protein.